Nervosys/Botnix/docs/languages-frameworks/octave.section.md

 ## Introduction {#ssec-octave-introduction}

 Octave is a modular scientific programming language and environment.
-A majority of the packages supported by Octave from their [website](https://octave.sourceforge.io/packages.php) are packaged in nixpkgs.
+A majority of the packages supported by Octave from their [website](https://octave.sourceforge.io/packages.php) are packaged in botpkgs.

 ## Structure {#ssec-octave-structure}